 Bucket

 Depending on how you organize your buckets, you can take a lot from this section.
-For example, if you have late tasks that are “Waiting for feedback,” probably it’s time to give the person a call.
+For example, if you have late tasks that are "Waiting for feedback," it's probably time to give the person a call.

 Also, you can wait to have 4-5 tasks in "Waiting for Approval" before you stop and go over them in a batch.
 It saves you time, and it's much more efficient this way.